the 'call me by your name' sequel will see elio and oliver reunite

 The fact that Guadagnino is collaborating with Aciman on the plot reassures us the film won’t “jump the shark.”
 It is very plausible there is more to Elio and Oliver’s romance than what Aciman gave us in his novel.
 Although not depicted in the film, the last chapter of the book sees a forty-something Elio, who is now a professor in America, visit Oliver and his family for dinner.
 What’s largely unspoken is what has happened in the twenty years between Oliver and Elio's summer romance and the bittersweet meeting.
 And the sequel will be great timing.
 Guadagnino says he intends to shoot the film when Timothée is 25-years-old — Elio’s age in the followup.

 Guadagnino has said he would like the sequel to address the AIDS crisis, which would have begun right when Elio entered adulthood.
-"I think Elio will be a cinephile, and I'd like him to be in a movie theatre watching Paul Vecchiali's Once More," Guadagnino told The Hollywood Reporter last month.
+"I think Elio will be a cinephile, and I'd like him to be in a movie theater watching Paul Vecchiali's Once More," Guadagnino told The Hollywood Reporter last month.
 Once More is a 1988 drama cited as one of the first French films to deal with AIDS, depicting a man leaving his wife for another man.
 "That could be the first scene [in the sequel]."

 There’s more good news.
 This sequel probably won’t be the last we see of Elio.
-Guadagnino is interested in making a trilogy of Call Me by Your Name films, tracking different stages of Elio’s life.
+Guadagnino is interested in making a trilogy of Call Me By Your Name films, tracking different stages of Elio’s life.
 Basically, looks like we’re going to be talking about Call Me By Your Name for years to come.
 Sorry not sorry.